This website uses cookies to ensure you get the best experience on our website. Learn More.

 Pink – light, sensitive, and caring

-While in the US market pink is associated with femininity, in Japan it is the color of sakura blossoms, which delivers a totally different message.
+Color psychology in web design has different meanings.
+While in the US market pink is associated with femininity, in Japan it is the color of sakura blossoms, which delivers a contrasting message.
 Lighter tints of pink can refer to something delicate and fragile, while more intense tones will be more emotional, even euphoric.

 Purple – wise, mysterious, and distinguished

 Purple embraces the power of red with the calm strength of blue.
 While signifying creativity and luxury, purple also can be extremely polarizing.
 It tends to draw female customers but at the same time, almost instantly repelling the male audience.
-That is why it is suggested to use it with caution.
-The color code for purple: sophistication, mystery, luxury, and wisdom.
+That is why integrate it in small drops.
+The use of color in web design: sophistication, mystery, luxury, and wisdom.

 Green – healthy, sustainable, and organic

 Green is a synonym for health, growth, and freshness.
 It combines the calming effect of blue and the energetic qualities of yellow.
-Green is also one of the most universal ones that can dramatically change its meaning depending on the tint, shade, or tone you are using – from affluence to serenity.
+Green is also one of the great website colors that can dramatically change its meaning depending on the tint, shade, or tone you are using – from affluence to serenity.

 Brown – robust, durable, and simple